google/docsy-example/content/en/docs/Getting started/example-page.md

 ---
-categories: ["Examples"]
-tags: ["test", "sample", "docs"]
-title: "Example Page"
+title: Example Page
-linkTitle: "Example Page"
 date: 2017-01-05
 description: >
   A short lead description about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
+categories: [Examples]
+tags: [test, sample, docs]
 ---

 {{% pageinfo %}}